Category Archives for "Health"

 Go crazy with this!
 It’s your life!
 You could even write “The greatest pizza grenade launching champion of Eastern Europe” if that’s a real thing, I want to try it.

 What do you want to do?

 Want to become the “greatest pizza grenade launching champion of Eastern Europe”?
 Guess what, that’s something you can do!
-Well, it might not be.
-I’m still not sure, I just hope you’re getting the general idea here.
+Or maybe not.
+I’m still not sure, I hope you’re getting the general idea here.